AvijitBag07/bandwidthTest/guided_bandwidthTest_SYCLMigrated/README.md

 # `BandwidthTest` Sample

-The `bandwidthTest` sample that measure the memcopy bandwidth of the GPU and memcpy bandwidth across PCI-e.
-This test application is capable of measuring device to device copy bandwidth, host to device copy bandwidth for pageable and page-locked memory and device to host copy bandwidth for pageable and page-locked memory.
+The `bandwidthTest` sample measure the memcopy bandwidth of the GPU and memcpy bandwidth across PCI-e.
+This test application is capable of measuring device-to-device copy bandwidth, host-to-device copy bandwidth for pageable and page-locked memory, and device-to-host copy bandwidth for pageable and page-locked memory.
+The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Area                   | Description
 |:---                    |:---